What Even Is a Zine?

 It asks us to pause.
 To sit down.
 To hold something physical in our hands.

-In a time when so much of life happens through screens, receiving a small parcel in the mail can feel surprisingly special.
+In a time when so much of life happens through screens, receiving a small parcel in the mail (other than Shein and Temu) can feel surprisingly special.

 Many members tell me that the dòigh beatha zines become part of their quiet routines - something they choose to pick up instead of their phone - reading beside the fire, colouring with a cup of tea, leaving a puzzle on the kitchen table and keeping their favourite issues on a bookshelf.